Microlocal Morse theory of wrapped Fukaya categories

-For a relatively compact open set $U \subseteq M$ with smooth boundary, we write $L_U \subseteq T^*M$ for (a smoothing of) the union of $U \subseteq T_M^* M$ with its \emph{outward} conormal.
-We write $-$ to mean the antipodal map on $T^*M$, hence $-L_U$ is a smoothing of the union of $U$ with its \emph{inward} conormal.
+Let $U\subseteq M$ be a relatively compact open set.
+When $U$ has smooth boundary, we write $L_U \subseteq T^*M$ for (a smoothing of) the union of $U\subseteq M \subseteq T^* M$ with the \emph{outward} conormal along its boundary.
+More generally, if $\overline{U}$ is a compact manifold-with-corners with interior $U$, then $L_{U}$ shall mean $L_{\tilde U}$ where $\tilde U$ is obtained from $U$ by smoothing out its boundary.
+We also allow the degenerate case that $U$ is a point $p$ (hence, in particular, not open), in which case $L_p$ denotes the cotangent fiber over $p$.
+In all of the above cases, we could also equivalently say that $L_U$ is a rounding of $\ss(\ZZ_U)$ (compare Section \ref{subsec:microsupport}).

+\begin{remark} Various natural constructions, such as the cornering operations of Section \ref{microlocalapprox}--\ref{constructibleconormals} and taking products, introduce corners.
+By convention, we conflate such cornered objects with their smoothings, usually without comment.
+The choice of this smoothing is always a contractible choice which is ultimately irrelevant. \end{remark}

-For a Lagrangian $L$, we write $L^+$ for an unspecified small positive Reeb pushoff of $L$, and $L^-$ for a negative pushoff.
-If $U$ is an relatively compact open set with smooth boundary, we write $U^{\epsilon}$ for an $\epsilon$ neighborhood of $U$ in some metric, and $U^{-\epsilon}$ for the open set such that $(U^{-\epsilon})^{\epsilon} = U$.
-When $\epsilon$ is unimportant and unchanging, we write these as $U^+$ and $U^-$.
-Our conormal conventions are chosen to ensure that the conormal to $U^+$ is a \emph{positive} pushoff of the conormal to $U$; in other words
+Recall that for a Lagrangian $L$, we write $L^+$ for an unspecified small positive Reeb pushoff of $L$, and $L^-$ for a negative pushoff.
+Thus if $U$ is an relatively compact open set with smooth boundary and $U^+$ denotes its $\epsilon$ neighborhood in some metric, then $L_{U^+} = L_U^+$.
+That is, positive Reeb flow pushes outward conormals out.
+In particular, $(T^*_p M)^+ = L_{B_{\epsilon}(p)}$.